Chicago Police Department: Strategic Subject List (SSL)

-Strategic Subject List (SSL) is an implementation of a computer algorithm developed by the Illinois Institute of Technology.
-SSL calculates the propensity of individuals committing or being targeted by gun violence.
-The fourth iteration now in use, has become a helpful indicator of murders, according to Eddie Johnson, recent former Superintendent of Police.
-The system looks at an individual's past criminal activities and specifically excludes biasing variables like race, gender, ethnicity and location according to Illinois Institute of Technology professor Miles Wernick.
-The algorithm assigns scores to individuals based on criminal records as well as any known gang affiliations and other variables.
+The Strategic Subject List (SSL) is a list of individuals generated by computer using a customized implementation of an algorithm developed by the Illinois Institute of Technology.
+The SSL algorithm calculates the propensity of individuals either committing or being targeted by gun violence.
+Now in its fourth iteration, the SSL has become a helpful indicator of the likelihood of murder, according to former Superintendent of Police Eddie Johnson.
+The algorithm looks at an individual's past criminal activities whilst specifically excluding biasing variables like race, gender, ethnicity, and location, according to Illinois Institute of Technology professor Miles Wernick, and assigns scores to individuals based on criminal record, known gang affiliation, and other variables.

-As of 2016, the CPD created a list 1,400 of "strategic subjects" that has proven to be accurate and helpful to the department.
-In 2016, over 70 percent of the people shot have been on the list, and 80 percent of the shooters.
-According to the CPD, 117 of the 140 people arrested during a citywide gang raid performed in 2016 were on the list.
-The list is used by social workers and community leaders.
+As of 2016, the CPD created a list of 1,400 "strategic subjects" that has proven to be reliable and helpful to the department.
+By the end of 2016, more than 70 percent of firearm victims and 80 percent of the shooters appeared on the SSL.
+Moreover, of the 140 individuals who were arrested during a citywide gang raid performed that same year, 117 of them (83.6%) were on the list according to the CPD.

+The SSL is also used by social workers and community leaders.